h-shreesha/Project15-ProductDesignLandingPage/readme.md

 - I got to learn about the positioning of containers.
 - Got to learn about the flexbox.
 - Got to learn more about beautifying of buttons.
+- The ebsite is also responsive.

-## Time taken to complete project is 5 hours
+## Time taken to complete project is 5.5 hours